 If we revise or replace our standard policy form to provide more coverage without an additional premium charge, your policy will automatically provide the additional coverages as of the date the revision is effective in your state.

-XI.
-Paragraph 5. of SECTION V – DEFINITIONS is deleted in its entirety and replaced with the following:
+X. Paragraph 5. of SECTION V – DEFINITIONS is deleted in its entirety and replaced with the following:

 5. “Employee” includes a “leased worker” or a “temporary worker”.